Deploy and configure Azure Firewall using Azure PowerShell

 Now, create the virtual network:

-Now create the jump and workload virtual machines, and place them in the appropriate subnets.
+Now create the workload virtual machine, and place it in the appropriate subnet.
 When prompted, type a user name and password for the virtual machine.

-Create a workload virtual machine with no public IP address.
+Create a workload virtual machine.
 When prompted, type a user name and password for the virtual machine.

-#Create the NIC $NIC = New-AzNetworkInterface -Name Srv-work -ResourceGroupName Test-FW-RG ` -Location "East US" -Subnetid $testVnet.Subnets.Id #Define the virtual machine $VirtualMachine = New-AzVMConfig -VMName Srv-Work -VMSize "Standard_DS2" $VirtualMachine = Set-AzVMOperatingSystem -VM $VirtualMachine -Windows -ComputerName Srv-Work -ProvisionVMAgent -EnableAutoUpdate $VirtualMachine = Add-AzVMNetworkInterface -VM $VirtualMachine -Id $NIC.Id $VirtualMachine = Set-AzVMSourceImage -VM $VirtualMachine -PublisherName 'MicrosoftWindowsServer' -Offer 'WindowsServer' -Skus '2016-Datacenter' -Version latest #Create the virtual machine New-AzVM -ResourceGroupName Test-FW-RG -Location "East US" -VM $VirtualMachine -Verbose
+#Create the NIC $wsn = Get-AzVirtualNetworkSubnetConfig -Name Workload-SN -VirtualNetwork $testvnet $NIC01 = New-AzNetworkInterface -Name Srv-Work -ResourceGroupName Test-FW-RG -Location "East us" -Subnet $wsn #Define the virtual machine $VirtualMachine = New-AzVMConfig -VMName Srv-Work -VMSize "Standard_DS2" $VirtualMachine = Set-AzVMOperatingSystem -VM $VirtualMachine -Windows -ComputerName Srv-Work -ProvisionVMAgent -EnableAutoUpdate $VirtualMachine = Add-AzVMNetworkInterface -VM $VirtualMachine -Id $NIC01.Id $VirtualMachine = Set-AzVMSourceImage -VM $VirtualMachine -PublisherName 'MicrosoftWindowsServer' -Offer 'WindowsServer' -Skus '2019-Datacenter' -Version latest #Create the virtual machine New-AzVM -ResourceGroupName Test-FW-RG -Location "East US" -VM $VirtualMachine -Verbose

 Deploy the firewall